jonas-grgt/jonasg.io/content/posts/object-mother/index.md

 Given part of your tests.
 Ultimately, pursuing this path leads to test data factories that are difficult to maintain and confusing to use.

-So, how can we **simplify the technical creational logic while simultaneously highlighting its essential aspects**?
+So, how can we <b style="color: #3da6b1;">simplify the technical creational logic while simultaneously highlighting its essential aspects</b>?

 ## Emphasize what matters and hide the irrelevant parts

-By combining the Object Mother concept with **pre-filled builders** it becomes possible to hide away all unnecessary complexity while at the same time **emphasizing what matters** for your test-case.
+By combining the Object Mother concept with <b style="color: #3da6b1;">pre-filled builders</b> it becomes possible to hide away all unnecessary complexity while at the same time <b style="color: #3da6b1;">emphasizing what matters</b> for your test-case.

 Let's put this into practice using the previous example: